Insulin Dosing Calculator for Type 2 Diabetes

 The trial protocol does not specify if you need to stop taking your current medications.
 However, since participants must be receiving insulin therapy prior to admission, it seems likely that you will continue your current insulin regimen.

-What safety data exists for the insulin dosing calculator for type 2 diabetes?
+What prior data suggests that this insulin dosing calculator is safe for patients with type 2 diabetes?

 Hou-Hsien Chiang, MD, PhD